Zakti-Labs/ip-location/README.md

 Get registered location of IP

 # Usage
-You must have [Python](https://www.python.org/downloads/) installed.
+You must have [Python 3](https://www.python.org/downloads/) installed.
 Download the Python script from this repository and save it to an accessible location.

 In the same directory, create a file `ips.txt` with one IP per line. **DO NOT LEAVE EMPTY LINES.**